smartartsbt/smartart-accordion-for-elementor/readme.txt

 == Description ==

-Smart Elementor Accordion is a custom Elementor widget that allows you to easily create an accordion-style content block with toggle functionality in your Elementor-powered WordPress site.
+Smartart Accordion for Elementor is a custom Elementor widget that allows you to easily create an accordion-style content block with toggle functionality in your Elementor-powered WordPress site.

 ### Features: